-The site is now owned and operated by The Paul Revere Memorial Association and is a museum and historic site that can be viewed with a small admission fee of $3.50.
+The site is now owned and operated by The Paul Revere Memorial Association and is a museum and historic site that can be viewed with a small admission fee.
 Don’t be surprised if there is a long line to get in to see the house.
 While we were interested in touring, given the long line, we decided to make only a quick photo op and ventured further to see the few remaining sites.

 Continuing northeast, you arrive at one of the most iconic stops on the trail, the Old North Church.
 Founded in 1722 as the Christ Church in the City of Boston, it is the oldest church building in Boston.

 The Old North Church’s fame can be attributed to poet Henry Wadsworth Longfellow’s The Midnight Ride of Paul of Revere.
 It was on this church steeple, rising 191 ft. into the air as the tallest steeple in Boston, that lantern signals were given to warn of the British approach- 2 lanterns were held high to signal that the British were approaching Lexington and Concord by sea, thus starting the American Revolution.

 Today, visitors can view the high box pews, the brass chandelier, and the clock which are all original to this church.
 The Old North Campus also includes The 1713 Clough House, one of Boston’s oldest brick residences.